-Here's How Long It Took Nvidia To Reach A $100B Market Cap
+Here's How Long It Took Nvidia To Reach A $100B Market Cap - Benzinga

 Nvidia was founded in April 1993 by the trio of Jensen Huang, Chris Malachowsky and Curtis Priem on the premise that PCs would one day become consumer devices for enjoying games and multimedia.

 The first product rolled out of Nvidia's stable in 1995 in the form of a PCI card named NV1, which incidentally did not sell well.
 The company forged an important alliance in 1998 when it struck a manufacturing partnership with Taiwan Semiconductor Mfg.
 Co.
-Ltd. (NYSE: TSM).
+Ltd. TSM.

 The real breakthrough came in 1991 when Nvidia invented the GPU.